N8Stewart/dotfiles/README.md

 Common location to store all of my dotfiles.
 Feel free to use, but make sure to change the username and email in the gitconfig file.

 # TODO after install
-* Put OSU CSE username back into the bashrc aliases
 * Put Github email back into the gitconfig file

 # How to use